Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 Conclusion

-In this project we are just fetching data from the cluster however, there’s a ton of functionality you can add to your web application such as creating or modifying objects in your Kubernetes cluster.
-You can find more information on the different APIs you can utilize in the python kubernetes-client’s github repository.
+In this article, we developed a simple web app using Python that fetches data from the Kubernetes cluster.
+However, there are a ton of functionalities you can add to your web application, such as creating or modifying objects in your Kubernetes cluster.
+You can find more information on the different APIs you can utilize in the Python Kubernetes client’s GitHub repository.